 Further it was suggested that two separate licenses should apply for the operation?
 To have two separate licenses for the quarrying and processing as suggested by one person would be a precedent setting anomaly, and is unheard of in the quarrying industry in Australia.
 The quarry in question if approved will manufacture concrete aggregates, road sealing aggregates and road-base, all used in construction.
 Quartzite quarries are spread through out the industry across Australia.
 Personally, I have been involved in three such quarries, amongst others, in my 40 years within the Industry.
-In all cases the reduction and screening of the rock is carried out as a normal part of the operation in conjunction with the quarrying of the rock.
+In all cases the reduction and screening of the rock.
 Indeed, all approved licenses to operate quarries reflect this condition.